Applying Scientific and

 When the outside temperature falls below freezing, the heat pump can no longer effectively extract heat from the air.
 Below freezing, the heat pump relies on an internal electric heating coil, which is very expensive to operate.

 In the Metro New York area, the heating season usually runs from October through April, and the cost of electricity is relatively high.
 For these reasons, heat pumps may not be the most economical way to heat a building.
 However some homes have no oil or gas available, as is the case in some condominium developments.

 PTAC units (Packaged Terminal Air Conditioner) are found in hotel and motel rooms, and in new or renovated condo and co-op apartments.
 They are similar to through-the-wall room air-conditioners, except that they typically provide both heating and cooling.
 PTAC units are generally quieter than room air-conditioners.
 PTAC units could have compressors for cooling, or there could be an external cooling tower circulating chilled water.
 The PTAC unit's heat can come from an internal heat pump, an internal gas burner, or circulated water from an external boiler.

-Wood And Coal Burning Stoves
+Wood and Coal

 Some homes have wood-burning stoves, coal-burning stoves, or fireplaces.
 While a stove or fireplace can warm a building, it cannot provide continuous heat.
 These systems require that the fuel be replenished on an ongoing basis.

 While a wood-burning or coal-burning stove may suit a quiet getaway weekend, it is seldom a match with modern lifestyles.
 Depend upon a wood-burning stove, coal-burning stove, or fireplace only as a supplemental source of heat.